-Our programs at COPE involve a range of innovative and exciting developments in perinatal mental health.
-Our programs include:
+COPE has a range of innovative and exciting programs of work in the field of perinatal mental health.

 The Centre of Perinatal Excellence (COPE) is the Guideline developer for the 2017 and latest 2023 National Perinatal Mental Health Guideline.